LibraryOfCongress/bagger/README.md

 These project profiles can be edited manually and shared with other users.

+##Installing
+1. Download the latest release from https://github.com/LibraryOfCongress/bagger/releases/latest
+2. Unzip to a location.
+This will be known as <BAGGER_INSTALL_DIRECTORY> for the rest of the instructions

+##Running Bagger on Windows
+1. navigate to <BAGGER_INSTALL_DIRECTORY>/bin
+2. double-click on the bagger.bat file

+##Running Bagger in Mac OS X/Linux/Ubuntu
+1. Navigate to <BAGGER_INSTALL_DIRECTORY>/bin
+2. double-click the file named bagger

 ##License
 License and other related information are listed in the LICENSE.txt file included with Bagger.